-The ASX has released the 2nd edition of the Corporate Governance Principles and Recommendations.
+The ASX has released the $2^{nd}$ edition of the Corporate Governance Principles and Recommendations with 2010 Amendments.
 There are 8 principles identified in this document.
 The following table sets out the Company's position in relation to each of the Principles.